 The headline numbers from Ramp1 are unambiguous: Anthropic’s share rose 3.8 points to 34.4%1 while OpenAI’s fell 2.9 points to 32.3%1.
 Overall paid AI adoption across Ramp’s sample reached 50.6%1, up just 0.2 percentage points month-over-month, which means nearly all the movement happened within the installed base rather than from new entrants.
 Anthropic quadrupled its business adoption year-over-year1; OpenAI grew only 0.3%1 over the same period.

 That is a breadth metric, not a depth metric.
 Ramp measures which vendors show up on corporate cards and invoices across its customer base.
 It does not measure contract value, deployment scale, or API call volume.
 OpenAI’s spokesperson pushed back on this exact point, telling Axios2 that the company is “driving enterprise transformation through large invoiced contracts” that Ramp’s methodology misses.
 The objection is fair: a single Fortune 500 ChatGPT Enterprise deal could dwarf a hundred mid-market Claude Code subscriptions in revenue while registering as a single data point, or none at all, in Ramp’s sample.
+OpenAI has been pushing its own depth-oriented yardsticks for exactly this reason, like the internal-GPT deployment counts it now cites as an adoption metric, which capture seat-level usage that a card-spend index cannot see.

 How Claude Code Drove Anthropic’s Quadruple-YoY Growth